AI prompts

 ### Launching the GUI on Linux and macOS

-To launch the GUI on Linux or macOS, run the `gui.sh` script located in the root directory.
+If you installed using the `pip` method on Linux or macOS, run the `gui.sh` script located in the root directory.
 Provide the desired command line arguments as follows:

 ```bash